Editor's note: This article was originally published August 13, 2013; it was updated October 19, 2017 to reflect the latest information.

 We’ve worked in the region for 20 years and are committed to helping Syrians and the countries hosting them for as long as it takes.
-In the coming months, we’ll prepare families for winter, begin work on new water systems and expand our work with children to new camps and communities.

 - Donate today.
-Every single contribution helps us provide even more water, shelter and support to families who've fled Syria.
+Every single contribution helps us provide even more food, water, shelter and support to Syrian families and families in crisis around the world.

 - Start a campaign.
-You can turn knowledge into action by setting up a personal fundraising page and asking your friends and family to contribute to our efforts to help Syrian refugees.
+You can turn knowledge into action by setting up a personal fundraising page and asking your friends and family to contribute to our efforts to help Syrians fleeing the war.

 - Sign a petition.
 Tell congress that we must continue to support Syrian refugees.
 Add your name to the list to stand in support with refugees.